-Sometimes, you just need to hit the reset button to get a fresh start.
+From time to time, you’ll find that a hard factory reset and a fresh start is warranted for your beloved iPhone.
 Maybe your iPhone needs a complete data wipe because you’re selling it, or something has gone seriously wrong and you need to start over.
-In those cases, a factory reset is a great.
+In those cases, a factory reset is a useful option.
 However, if you don’t do it properly, you could lose all your data and, in the worst cases, break your iPhone.

 There’s a right way and a wrong way to reset your phone.
 We’ll show you exactly what you need to do so you don’t lose everything.

 Is your iPhone frozen or not responding?
 Follow our guide on how to reset an iPhone so that you can get back up and running again.
 You should also check out our troubleshooting guide, because there are many steps you can take to fix problems with your iPhone even if a factory reset doesn’t fix your issue.

 How to factory reset an iPhone using iCloud

 Whether you have an iPhone 11 Pro, an iPhone XS, an iPhone 8, an iPhone SE, an iPhone 7 or 7 Plus, or an even older model, like the iPhone 4 or 5, the easiest way to factory reset your iPhone is to use iCloud.

 Step 1: Prepare your iPhone by backing up first

 Apple’s iCloud is turned on by default nowadays when you sign in with your Apple ID.
 To decide what you want to back up, go to Settings > [Your Name] > iCloud — or go to Settings > iCloud in some older versions of iOS — and toggle on the items you’d like to back up.
 We recommend you choose to back up almost everything, but especially your Photos, Mail, Contacts, and Notes because the factory reset will wipe the lot.